Skip to main content

 That local relationship matters when it’s time to translate your training into your first healthcare job.

-Medical Assistant Program Curriculum — What You’ll Learn
+Medical Assistant (NO FINANCIAL AID FOR THIS PROGRAM) Program Curriculum — What You’ll Learn

 AVI’s 720-hour Medical Assistant program prepares you for the full scope of what modern medical offices, primary care clinics, specialty practices, and outpatient healthcare facilities expect from a Medical Assistant on day one.